 Definition of cooler

 A cooler is when a very strong hand meets an even stronger hand.
 A cooler is a situation that cannot be avoided.
-If two players in the blindss have a pair of kings and a pair of aces, chances are that both players will end up all in preflop.
+If two players in the blinds have a pair of kings and a pair of aces, there is a good chance that both players will be all in preflop.
 This is called a cooler.
-A cooler is a fatality.
-There are situations in poker that are almost inevitable.
-If I have AQ on A-A-K-Q-2 against a very aggressive player and I lose all my money against his AK, that's just a cooler.
+A cooler is a foregone conclusion.
+There are some situations in poker that are almost inevitable.
+If I have AQ on A-A-K-Q-2 against a very aggressive player and I lose all my money to his AK, it's simply a cooler.
 The expression could be translated as "a shower of cold water".

-A distinction must be made between the two expressions.
-A bad beat is when we put all our money before the river by being widely favored.
-A bad beat is when very unlikely cards will give the pot to our opponent.
-If I call a all in with a pair of 2's against AA on 2-2-5 and the turn is an A and the river is another A, then I would say I made bad beat.
-If the all in was on the river instead of the flop, then we'll call it a cooler.
+There is a distinction between the two terms.
+A badbeat is when we bet all our money before the river as a heavy favorite.
+Badbeat is when very unlikely cards will give the pot to our opponent.
+If I call an all in with a pair of 2's to AA on 2-2-5 and the turn is an A and the river is another A, then I am said to have badbeaten.
+If the all in was on the river instead of the flop, then we can call it a cooler.